 User Experience Design

 Working collaboratively in a group in a safe, fun, egalitarian space is something I love to facilitate and to partake.
-This can take the form of rapid development and design sprints (one or more weeks) to a concept exploring design workshops which could range from a few hours to a full day.
+This can take the form of rapid development and design sprints (one or more weeks) to concept-exploring design workshops which could range from a few hours to a full day.

 HTML5 is such a set of standards that web browsers are now fully capable application platforms.
-While I have recently enjoyed using Jade templates, I do have huge love for HTML markup.
+While I have recently enjoyed using Jade (now Pug) templates, I do have huge love for HTML markup.

 Phaser is a game engine that sets up many foundational parts and conveniences for making a video game.
-I chose this after researching options for This Panda Needs You's technology stack.
+I chose to use this engine after researching options for This Panda Needs You's technology stack.